 Step 3: Strain and Enjoy

-Kilju needs to be strained before drinking since it becomes quite gritty just after fermentation.
-Using an old pantyhose or a coffee filter will filter the Kilju.
+Kilju must be strained before drinking, as it becomes quite gritty after fermentation.
+To filter it, use an old pantyhose or a coffee filter.

-Kilju is ready to be consumed after being strained.
-Kilju typically contains between 16 and 20 percent alcohol, a nice little kick.
-This translates to a kilju that is roughly 40 proof.
+After being strained, kilju is ready to be consumed.
+It typically contains between 16 and 20 percent alcohol, which gives it a nice little kick.
+This translates to a kaiju that is roughly 40 proof.

 Fruit Wine